Global spending on the Internet of Things will reach $1.29 trillion in 2020 (IDC)

 While Consumer Internet of Things (CIoT) purchases were the fourth largest segment in 2016, CIoT is only expected to move to the third spot by 2020.
 The main exception is Western-Europe where Consumer IoT spending is predicted to overtake both transportation and utilities, already moving to the second spot in 2020.

 Overall, global spending on the Internet of Things is expected to grow with a compound annual growth rate (CAGR) of 15.6% until 2020 when the market would reach $1.29 trillion.
-This includes all spending on the various components of the vast IoT technology and solutions space, needed to enable Internet of Things in practice: hardware, software (such as IoT platforms which represent a fast growing market, poised to reach USD2.0 billion in 2017 according to MachNation ), Internet of Things services (also growing rapidly, with a CAGR of 24% until 2021 according to TechSci Research) and IoT connectivity.
+This includes all spending on the various components of the vast IoT technology and solutions space, needed to enable Internet of Things in practice: hardware, software (such as IoT platforms which represent a fast growing market), Internet of Things services (also growing rapidly, with a CAGR of 24% until 2021 according to TechSci Research) and IoT connectivity, with wireless IoT being key for the future.

 IoT spending: investments and patterns per industry and cross-industry